almeidx/Simplicity/README.md

 # Simplicity

-Simplicity is a simple WIP Discord bot that was made by Almeida#0001 and Tsugami#2619
+Simplicity is a simple WIP Discord bot that was made by Almeida#0001 and Tsugami#2619 (Inspired by [Switchblade](https://github.com/SwitchbladeBot/switchblade/))